Coraliuky/PaddleDetection/configs/picodet/README.md

 </details>

 ## Cite PP-PicoDet
-If you use PicoDet in your research, please cite our work by using the following BibTeX entry:
+If you need to use PicoDet in research, cite our work by using the following BibTeX entry:
 ```
 @misc{yu2021pppicodet,
       title={PP-PicoDet: A Better Real-Time Object Detector on Mobile Devices},